jgaffuri/OriMap/docs/howtoactlidar/README.md

 TODO: show image of the output

+- If the output is not satisfying and do not show properly natural features that you know are present on the field, it is possible to fine-tune some parameters in the *pullauta.ini* file.
+Most of them are explained directly in the file.
+You can also check the documentation on the [Karttapullatin website](http://www.routegadget.net/karttapullautin/) or ask some advice on the [RouteGadget Facebook page](https://www.facebook.com/RouteGadget-177518995597572/).

 ## After...

 TODO: explain how to include it in qgis
+TODO: other parameters in dfjhh

 Any comment?
 Anything unclear, missing, incorrect or wrong?
 Feel free to edit the file or create an issue [here](https://github.com/jgaffuri/OriMap/issues).